S&P TSX60 Index - Explained

 - Economics, Finance, & Analytics

-A Little More on What is the S&P TSX 60 Index
+How Does the S&P TSX 60 Index Work?

 The S&P/TSX 60 Index is part of the S&P/TSX index series that provides the portfolio of leading equity companies.
 Investment decisions are critical to investors as all of them want to make good choices.
 There are certain qualities investors look out for before they decide on the type of assets to invest in as well as the amount of funds to invest.
 Investment managers often require a portfolio or index of large companies in the Canadian equity market so as to know their strength in market capitalization.
 The S&P/TSX 60 Index addresses this by giving an index which contains the profile and an efficient portfolio image of leading companies in the Canadian equity market.
 There are certain criteria that a company must meet before they are enlisted in the S&P/TSX 60 Index.
 Below is a highlight of these criteria;